Spain 12-Day Itinerary

 Spain 12-day itinerary overview

 This itinerary covers Barcelona with a Girona day trip, Seville with a Córdoba day trip, and Madrid with a Toledo day trip before departure.
-It is built for practical transfers, realistic sightseeing days, and a strong first introduction to Spain’s architecture, food culture, historic centers, and regional variety.
+It is built for practical transfers, realistic sightseeing days, and a structure that works well for first-time visitors, including couples and many family trips exploring Spain’s architecture, food culture, historic centers, and regional variety.

 Route at a glance